dennismaxjung/vscode-dotnet-auto-attach/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc